Arsalan0098/Arsalan/README.md

 ---

-# Arsalan App
+# ProNote App

 ## Introduction
-The Arsalan App is a React Native application designed to provide a seamless note-taking experience.
+The ProNote App is a React Native application designed to provide a seamless note-taking experience.
 Users can create, edit, organize, and search for notes, with a responsive design suitable for both mobile and desktop devices.

 ## Features
 - **Create Notes:** Add new notes with titles and content.